What we’re about

 To that end, please read and follow these guidelines:

-- Before joining, you must post recognizable picture of yourself on your Hockley Valley Hiking profile your 'request to join' will be deleted.
+- Before joining, you must post recognizable picture of yourself on your Hockley Valley Hiking profile or your 'request to join' will be deleted.
 You will not be permitted to join the group without this profile picture.
 This is required so that we can recognize each other when we gather at the hiking location.

 - This group adheres to all public health recommendations for safe outdoor social gatherings, which would also mean that we must limit the size of the hiking group for events.